NexGen-Innovators-co/studdyhub_repo/README.md

 ## Getting Started

-To get a local copy of NoteMind up and running, follow these steps:
+To get a local copy of StuddyHub up and running, follow these steps:

 ### Prerequisites

 Ensure you have the following installed on your machine:

-- Node.js (version X.X.X or later)
+- Node.js (version  or later)
 - npm or yarn

 ### Installation